dpoetzsch/clockwork-mocks/README.md

 # ClockworkMocks

+This gem provides **helpers for integration testing with clockwork**.
 [Clockwork](https://github.com/Rykian/clockwork) provides a cron-like utility for ruby.
-This gem provides helpers for integration testing with clockwork.
 It works especially well in combination with [timecop](https://github.com/travisjeffery/timecop).

 ## Installation